 Beatboxing was my superpower.
 It set me apart from everyone else, even in the music world.
 It was how I escaped real life.
 It was how I expressed myself.
 It was how I “broke the ice” with people and could fit in with almost anybody in any situation.

-Part of why I felt so different was because I’ve always dreamed big and looked at life through a “big-picture” lens.
-Sometimes, it seemed like I was the only one in my town who had a dream.
+Part of why I felt so different was because I’ve always dreamed really big and looked at life through a “big-picture” lens.
+Sometimes, it felt like I was the only one in my town who had a dream.
 I craved so much more – more than what was “realistic.”
 I worked really hard to become good at this.
-In high school, I learned almost every essential instrument in band.
-I made videos after school with my sister.
+In high school, I learned almost every essential instrument in band, and I always made lots of videos after school.
 When nothing was happening, I would network and book my own spots at local events.
-I had many jobs so I could fund what I wanted to do.
-I spent extra time learning, growing, and mastering all the things I was passionate about.
+I had a lot of jobs so that I could fund what I wanted to do.
+I spent extra time learning, growing, and mastering all of the things that I was passionate about.

 Due to societal pressures (I guess), it took me a long time to fully commit to or even recognize what I wanted to do.
 Part of me believed others when they told me I couldn’t do it.
 While I was passionate about music and beatboxing, I was actively pursuing a career in the medical field.
 I was a lifeguard for 4 years and a Certified Nursing Assistant for 6 years.
 I even originally went to college at BYU-Idaho for their stellar nursing program.